apankrat/cpp-serializer/README.md

 ## Quick intro

-Given two processes that use the same data model and exchange parts of it with each other, this library helps packing/unpacking live data structures to/from binary blobs with *as little fuss as possible*.
+Given two processes that use the same data model and exchange parts of it with each other, this library helps packing and unpacking live data structures to/from binary blobs with *as little fuss as possible*.

 No separate schemas, no precompilation, no verbose description of protocols, etc.